Sherwin Williams Alpaca is definitely a confusing color.

 Slightly lighter, LRV of this popular tone is 60.

 Most commonly used in transitional and farmhouse styled homes, agreeable gray has a fine touch to it which will make your spaces too light and lively.

 Also, because of its timelessness, you need not worry about re-doing your home every few years.
 Consider it a low-stress choice!

 Where to Use Sherwin Williams Alpaca in Homes?

-Looking through some of the examples, Alpaca can be used anywhere in the homes, so there aren’t any hard and fast rules.
+Looking through some of the examples, Alpaca can be used anywhere in your home, so there aren’t any hard and fast rules.